 Vehicles bring in approximately 120 tonnes of food waste every day.
 This means, in addition to powering our homes and helping to grow crops, over 40,000 tonnes of food waste is kept out of landfill.

 Why can I put cooked food waste in my food waste collection but not in my home composter?

-The food waste collected by your district council will be taken to one of three composting sites provided by Oxfordshire County Council and our contractor, Agrivert Ltd.
+The food waste collected by your district council will be taken to one of three composting sites provided by Oxfordshire County Council and our contractor, Severn Trent Green Power Ltd.

 These composting sites are highly controlled to stop smells escaping and ensure birds and vermin are not attracted to the facilities.
 This means that the facilities can compost cooked and uncooked food including meats, oils and fats.

 Can I use plastic bags to line my food waste caddy?

 If you live in Oxford City, South Oxfordshire, Vale of White Horse and West Oxfordshire you can.
 If you live in Cherwell, you need to use compostable bags.
 More information about using liners.

 Should I stop home composting?

 Making your own compost at home is the most environmentally friendly way of dealing with your vegetable peelings and other uncooked food waste.
 However, meat and fats and cooked food waste cannot be composted at home.
 It is likely to create nasty smells and attract vermin.